 The home is set in its own extensive grounds and provides good space for outdoor play and activities; this is surrounded by perimeter barriers consisting of stone walls, hedges, fences and a wooded area which is part of the property.
 There are designated play areas within the grounds where ball sports can be played, as well as swings, seating and a barbeque area for use in the summer months.
 The home has its own vehicles for off-site activities and home visits, although young people are encouraged to utilise public transport as part of supporting and developing their growth towards independence.

-2.8 The premises are to be used solely for providing care and education for young people in residence and day pupils that attend the school.
+2.8 The premises are to be used solely for providing care for young people in residence.

 ETHOS AND PHILOSOPHY OF CARE